jjoinmee/jjoinmee/README.md

 # About
   Travel often?
 Looking to meet people? join.me to the rescue. join.me
   is an app that brings people and experiences together.
-Login, find an event, or create an event, meet new people.
+Login, find an event, create an event, meet new people.
 It's that simple.
 At join.me, it's not just about the places you visit, it's also about the people you meet.

 # Getting Started
 * Fork a copy of the repo.
-Clone it down to your local machine.
+Clone it to your local machine.

 * Next, you'll need to install our dependencies on your terminal: